-- 52.1.
-A huge centre-hung cube with video screens may be installed as a marketing and communication platform, and it will be optional to show the scoreboard data in the cube. - 52.2.
-Alternatively, the arena may have a minimum of two colour video screens with a minimum size of 2.7m high x 3.6m long, which can be clearly viewed by all spectators seated in the arena. - 52.3.
-The club must demonstrate that the video screens provide highquality resolution and are among the latest-generation available, to the reasonable satisfaction of the Company. - 52.4.
-The club must provide a TV production facility that is independent of the TV compound used for the live TV broadcast, which will allow for the following: - Live international feed. - Insertion of advertising, promotions, messages and other video content that is independent of the live TV production.
+- A huge centre-hung cube with video screens may be installed as a marketing and communication platform, and it will be optional to show the scoreboard data in the cube. - Alternatively, the arena may have a minimum of two colour video screens with a minimum size of 2.7m high x 3.6m long, which can be clearly viewed by all spectators seated in the arena. - The club must demonstrate that the video screens provide highquality resolution and are among the latest-generation available to the reasonable satisfaction of the Company. - The club must provide a TV production facility that is independent of the TV compound used for the live TV broadcast, which will allow for the following: - Live international feed. - Insertion of advertising, promotions, messages and other video content that is independent of the live TV production. - Slow-motion, high-resolution replays. - Insertion of graphics. - Audio feed via the arena public address system.

-- Slow-motion, high-resolution replays. - Insertion of graphics. - Audio feed via the arena public address system. - 52.5.
-It is recommended that the arena has electronic fascia boards that are visible throughout the arena seating area and that can be used to display messages, event information, advertising and other content. - 52.6.
-The club will have experienced operators for the equipment mentioned above. - 52.7.
-The arena will have the advertising system stipulated by the Company in Chapter IX. - 52.8.
-It is not allowed to use the video screens to distract players during a game, including but not limited to during free throws.
+- 51.5 It is recommended that the arena has electronic fascia boards that are visible throughout the arena seating area and that can be used to display messages, event information, advertising and other content. - The club will have experienced operators for the equipment mentioned above. - The arena will have the advertising system stipulated by the Company in Chapter XI. - Apart from other reproductions for entertainment, advertising or promoting basketball, live footage of the game being played and game action replays may be shown on the video screens of the arena.
+In no case will the teams be shown during a time-out.
+When game replays are shown on the video screens, the treatment of the content must be balanced.
+Game replays cannot be used as a means to give support to the home team or in such a manner as to negatively alter the emotional state of the spectators or to incite violence.